signalogic/SigSRF_SDK/mediaTest_readme.md

  - an example application, including source code, showing how to use Pktlib and Voplib APIs (see architecture diagram on the SigSRF page)

-The example command lines below use pcap, wav, and cod (compressed bitstream format) files included with the demo.
+Input and output options include network I/O, pcap file, and audio file format files (raw audio, .au, and .wav); the example command lines below use pcap, wav, and cod (compressed bitstream format) files included with the demo.
+The demo is limited to two (2) concurrent transcoding streams, and two (2) concurrent instances (one instance = console window), for a total of four (4) streams.
+The commercial software has no limitations for concurrency or multiuser, for either bare metal or VM operation.

 # Table of Contents